jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

 In the previous step we uploaded an image to Blob Storage using an Azure Function.

-In this step we will create another Azure Function that uses a Blob Storage trigger making it run every time a new Blob is added or an existing Blob is updated.
+In this step we will create another Azure Function that uses a Queue Storage trigger making it run every time `UploadPhoto` completes.

 The new Azure Function will use the [Azure Cognitive Services Computer Vision API](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) to generate an image description and some tags around what is in the photo, then upload its metadata to Cosmos DB.